top of page

 Do Use Block Complementary Colors

-• Choose solid colors that complement each other rather than clashing.
-See some of my color palette suggestions below.
+• Choose solid colors that complement each other rather than clash.
+Check out some of my color palette suggestions below.

 • Pick a color palette of 3-4 colors and have everyone stick to it.
 This keeps the focus on faces and emotions, not busy patterns.